instruct-rb/instruct/docs/anthropic-usage.md

 ```

 Note that models instantiated with client directly cannot be serialized.
 This
-applies to gen calls in a transcript which hold a handle to the model.
+applies to gen calls in a prompt which hold a handle to the model.
 Instead
-you will need to save the transcript without a deferred gen call and add it in
+you will need to save the prompt  without a deferred gen call and add it in
 the background job or at the calling location.

 ## Beta option